 About this release

-This release by Public Health Scotland provides annual and quarterly cervical screening statistics.
-The report provides data on uptake by age group, NHS board, deprivation and human papillomavirus (HPV) immunisation status.
-In addition, data are presented on laboratory turnaround times, number of screening tests and results of tests by NHS board and laboratory.
+This release by Public Health Scotland (PHS) provides annual and quarterly cervical screening statistics.
+The report provides data on screening population coverage by age group, NHS board, deprivation and human papillomavirus (HPV) immunisation status.
+In addition, data are presented on laboratory turnaround times and number of screening tests by NHS board and laboratory.

 If you have an enquiry relating to this publication, please email email@example.com.